NewStrangeWorlds/BeAR/docs_src/sections/installation.rst

 -  an OpenMP library

-The C++ compiler will be detected by the CMake script when it generates the makefiles.
-The codes and libraries downloaded and compiled during the installation of BeAR have addiational requirements.
+The C++ compiler will be detected by the CMake script when it generates the make files.
+The codes and libraries downloaded and compiled during the installation of BeAR have additional requirements.
 This includes, in particular,

 - a FORTRAN compiler (e.g. ``gfortran``) for the MultiNest library